ProtocolONE/token_one/README.md

 * ONE token is ERC-20 compliant.
 * Token allocation:
 	* 59% of the total number of ONE tokens will be allocated to contributors during the token sale.
+	* 17% of the total supply for future strategic plans for the created ecosystem
-	* 12% of the total number of ONE tokens will be allocated to the team and SDK developers.
+	* 12% of the total supply for the team and SDK developers
-	* 15% of the total number of ONE tokens will be allocated to Protocol One founders.
+	* 8% of the total supply for Protocol One crowdsale campaign
-	* 3% of the total number of ONE tokens will be allocated to professional fees and bounties.
+	* 3% of the total supply for professional fees and Bounties
-	* 10% of the total number of ONE tokens will be allocated to Protocol One, and as a reserve for the company to be used for future strategic plans for the created ecosystem.
+	* 1% of the total supply for bounty program